ardeora-cmu/Project5/README.md

 **Note: Use the up arrow in unix to select previously executed commands.**

 The user wants to sort an employee file on the second column of a file and that column is numeric.
 We want high values near the top.
 The switch "2nr" means second column, numeric, reverse order.
-This is standard Linux.
+This is standard Linux and may be used when you are asked to sort a file.

 ```
 sort -k 2nr employee.txt